Spring Top 50

 Shop ‘til you drop at Outlet Collection Winnipeg, featuring more than 100 stores including Saks OFF 5TH, DSW Designer Shoe Warehouse, Kate Spade Outlet, Under Armour and Nike.

-Step into a real life 8-bit-inspired world at Activate Games where game rooms see your team ducking lasers, shooting hoops, smashing targets and dodging tiles.
+Step into an interactive, 8-bit-inspired world at Activate Games where game rooms have your team ducking lasers, shooting hoops, smashing targets and dodging tiles to earn points.

-“Ignite your spirit” at the 17th annual Manito Ahbee Festival May 18 – 22.
-This massive event celebrates Indigenous cultures from across Turtle Island with marquee events like a three-day pow wow, Indigenous marketplace, a youth education day, Spirit Visions: A celebration of Indigenous filmmakers, and the Getting Jiggy with It jigging contest.
+“Ignite your spirit” at the annual Manito Ahbee Festival May 19 – 22.
+This massive event celebrates Indigenous cultures from across Turtle Island with marquee events like a three-day Pow Wow, Indigenous Music Conference, Indigenous Marketplace and more!

-Jump for joy at Flying Squirrel, a huge trampoline park that boasts everything from foam pits to a climbing wall, to a b-ball area where kids can really jam.
+Jump for joy at Flying Squirrel, a huge trampoline park that boasts everything from foam pits and a climbing wall, to a b-ball area where kids can really jam.

 Satisfy your need for speed at Speedworld Indoor Kart Track, a 28,000 square foot facility with karts that reach speeds up to 60 km!